zilishen/documentation/content/nginx-one/how-to/nginx-configs/add-file.md

 ## Important considerations

-If your instance is a member of a config sync group, changes that you make may be synchronized to other instances in that group.
+If your instance is a member of a Config Sync Group, changes that you make may be synchronized to other instances in that group.
-For more information, see how you can [Manage config sync groups]({{< relref "/nginx-one/how-to/nginx-configs/manage-config-sync-groups.md" >}}).
+For more information, see how you can [Manage Config Sync Groups]({{< relref "/nginx-one/how-to/config-sync-groups/manage-config-sync-groups.md" >}}).

 ## Add a file